skupperproject/refdog/input/commands/connector/generate.md

 </div>
 <div class="attribute-body">

 A Kubernetes resource name that identifies a workload.
-It resolves to an equivalent pod selector.
+It uses `<resource-type>/<resource-name>` syntax and resolves to an equivalent pod selector.

 This is an alternative to setting the `--selector` or `--host` options.